OfficeDev/office-js-docs-pr/docs/testing/runtimes.md

 # Runtimes in Office Add-ins

+Office add-ins execute in JavaScript runtimes embedded in Office.
 As an interpreted language, JavaScript must run in a JavaScript engine.
-As a single-threaded, synchronous language, JavaScript has no inherent capacity for asynchronous execution; but modern JavaScript engines can request asynchronous operations (including networking communication) from the host operating system and receive data from the OS in response.
+As a single-threaded, synchronous language, JavaScript has no inherent capacity for concurrent execution; but modern JavaScript engines can request concurrent operations (including networking communication) from the host operating system and receive data from the OS in response.
 This kind of engine makes JavaScript *effectively* asynchronous.
 In this article, engines of this sort are called *runtimes*.
 [Node.js](https://nodejs.org) and modern browsers are examples of such runtimes.

 ## Types of runtimes